Skrillx13/MKDocs-RTD-Tutorial/docs/gettingstarted/installation.md

 - The Phyton Manager, [Pip](https://www.python.org/downloads/)
 - You can run GitHub commands from your command line
-- You can get access to your reposiutories SSH Key
+- You can get access to your repositories SSH Key
 - You have a text editor, prefebly [Visual Studio Code](https://code.visualstudio.com).

 !!! note